ramit05/myblog/_posts/2016-24-12-banking-world.md

 ---
 layout: post
-title: "Building New Digital Transaction Systems in the Banking World"
+title: "Using P2P networking for digital banking transactions"
 date: 2016-09-07
 author: Ramit Surana
 tags: P2P Networking BlockChain Bitcoin Dapps OpenBazar
-excerpt: "Using P2P networking for digital banking transactions"
+excerpt: "Building modern day digital transaction systems"
 ---

-Today's the internet is almost everything.But making things fast,secure and .For banks the perfect term would be micro-payments.Doing this type of payments requires a completely new transformation for the banks.This gives the open space for a new term called as FinTech or Financial Technology.We will be discussing more and more such terms in the below post.So hope you guys enjoy it !
+Today's the internet is almost everything.But making things fast,secure and for banks, the perfect term would be micro-payments.Doing this type of payments requires a completely new transformation for the banks.This gives the open space for a new term called as FinTech or Financial Technology.We will be discussing more and more such terms in the below post.So hope you guys enjoy it !

-**If you are a developer or techie who is only interested in the technology please just scroll throught the starting part and get started with [Using Epheream]().Although I do recommend you to take the time out and read the post from starting till the end.I think you will love it !**

-[Bigchaindb]
-[Avaledger]
-[SunExchange]

-First things first,I would like to wish all my dear readers a Merry Christmas and Happy New Year 2017.Today everthing is on the internet.We all are going through a completely new era of transformation.With major countries such as India pushing efforts towards a cashless economy,it has become important for the banks to develop new methods and techniques for helping large quantity of customers go cashless easily.
+Today everthing is on the internet.We all are going through a completely new era of transformation.With major countries such as India pushing efforts towards a cashless economy,it has become important for the banks to develop new methods and techniques for helping large quantity of customers go cashless easily.

 ## What is Digital Currency ?